 Durable vinyl windows are a low-maintenance option for your home.
-An occasional heavy rainfall will usually keep exterior vinyl windows clean.
-However, if rainfall is sparse or does not do the job, you can clean exterior windows with a garden hose and gentle cleaning products.
+Occasional heavy rainfall will usually keep exterior vinyl windows clean.
+However, if rainfall is sparse or does not work, you can clean exterior windows with a garden hose and gentle cleaning products.

 Routine cleaning with readily accessible products will remove mildew and grime from your interior vinyl windows.
-To preserve your warranty, read the window manufacturer’s instructions and follow any specific cleaning recommendations.
+To preserve your warranty, read the window manufacturer’s instructions and follow any specific maintenance recommendations.

 A mild dish detergent and water mixture will clean vinyl windows without damaging the surface.
-Use the smallest amount necessary to clean the windows so that no residue remains after rinsing.
-For grease, crayons, mildew and other stubborn stains, use a water-based household cleaner or a solution of 30-percent vinegar and 70-percent water.
-Wipe window frames and panes with a soft, nonabrasive cloth.
+Use the smallest amount necessary to clean the windows so no residue remains after rinsing.
+Use a water-based household cleaner or a solution of 30 percent vinegar and 70 percent water for grease, crayons, mildew, and other stubborn stains.
+Wipe window frames and panes with a soft, non-abrasive cloth.
 A soft-bristle brush will dislodge stubborn dirt and clean between the ridges in textured surfaces.

 Use a soft cloth or long-handled soft brush and soapy water to clean exterior windows.
 To rinse the windows and dislodge remaining debris, set your garden hose to a moderate stream of water and spray the windows, starting with the top and working your way downward.
 Do not use a direct, full-pressure spray which can leak into the vinyl frame components.